The Choice Between A Controlled and Uncontrolled Descent

-- No matter how much money a government chooses to borrow (or print), or how low interest rates go, it is becoming impossible to reconcile the positive spin with macroeconomic reality (and particularly the fact that capitalism can no longer sustain mass wage employment)
+- No matter how much money a government chooses to borrow (or print), or how low interest rates go, it is becoming impossible to reconcile the positive spin with macroeconomic reality

 - As a consequence, it opens up the opportunity for xenophobic / nationalistic agendas to flourish